12 Best Beaches in Vancouver, BC

 It's also the perfect kickoff point for exploring other areas along False Creek: the Aquatic Centre Ferry Dock is a pickup/drop-off location for the colorful water taxi, a scenic way to hop among popular Vancouver destinations like Granville Island, Yaletown, and the Olympic Village.

 As the name suggests, plenty of people enjoy heading to Sunset Beach to watch the day come to a close.
 It also fronts a highly-trafficked section of the Seawall, making it a great place to spot joggers, walkers, cyclers, and lots of cute dogs.
+This is another of Vancouver's designated "quiet" beaches, making it a great place for a relaxing day.

 10. Ambleside Beach